tvaneerd/cpp17_in_TTs/ALL_IN_ONE.md

 | | |
 ---|---
-std::seq | indeterminately sequenced in the **calling thread** std::par | **multiple threads** - calls are indeterminately sequenced with respect to each other within the same thread std::par_unseq | **multiple threads and may be vectorized** - calls are unsequenced with respect to each other and possibly interleaved
+std::execution::seq | indeterminately sequenced in the **calling thread** std::execution::par | **multiple threads** - calls are indeterminately sequenced with respect to each other within the same thread std::execution::par_unseq | **multiple threads and may be vectorized** - calls are unsequenced with respect to each other and possibly interleaved

 Technical Specifications (TS)